Innowidetech/Supar-cart/README.md

 # Suparcart Website

-An Suparcart platform built for online shopping, featuring clothing, footwear, accessories, and more.
+Suparcart platform is built for online shopping, featuring clothing, footwear, accessories, and more.
 The project utilizes a modern tech stack.

 ## Technologies Used